-GATE Exam schedule: Examination schedule: GATE 2020 examinations for 23 papers will be conducted across eight sessions from February 5 to February14, 2021.
+GATE Exam schedule: Examination schedule: GATE 2022 examinations for 23 papers will be conducted across eight sessions on February 5, 6, 12 and 13, 2022.
 The examination will be held in two shifts — forenoon 9 am to 12 pm and in afternoon 3 pm to 6 pm.

-5 important dos and don’ts for candidates: The Graduate Aptitude Test in Engineering (GATE) 2020 is scheduled to be held from February 5.
+5 important dos and don’ts for candidates: The Graduate Aptitude Test in Engineering (GATE) is scheduled to be held from February 5.
 Thousands of applicants are expected to take the exam.
-Indian Institute of Technology (IIT) Delhi is the official organiser of GATE 2021.
+Indian Institute of Technology (IIT) Delhi is the official organiser of GATE.
 The exam will start at 9 am on Sunday at different examination centres, as per the official schedule.

 The examination is being conducted for admission to master’s and direct doctoral programmes in engineering, technology, architecture as well as in other branches of science at institutes such as the IITs and the Indian Institute of Science.